tinyCLAP: Distilling Constrastive Language-Audio Pretrained Models: Results

 As described in Sec. \ref{sec:methods}, CLAP computational complexity can be reduced with a more efficient audio encoder and a latent space pruning strategy.
-Hereafter, we analyze the contribution of the two strategies to the performance-complexity tradeoff. \\ \textbf{Audio encoders.} As shown in Table \ref{tab:results} and Figure \ref{fig:results}, the networks range between \num{13}M and \num{3.2}M parameters, without accounting for the latent space pruning, and its consequent reduction in model size.
+Hereafter, we analyze the individual contributions of these two strategies to the performance-complexity trade-off. \\ \textbf{Audio Encoders.} As shown in Table \ref{tab:results} and Figure \ref{fig:results}, the networks range between \num{13}M and \num{3.2}M parameters, without accounting for the latent space pruning, and its consequent reduction in model size.
 Overall, the performance of the models drops significantly with decreasing number of parameters.
 For PhiNet, as expected, even the slightest increase in parameter count correlates to an increase in ZS performance.
-This fits well with the choice of using HAS, which fits the biggest network for each of the computational budgets.
-Quantitatively, for a reduction of around 4\% of ZS classification performance on all the benchmarks, PhiNet uses only 8\% of the parameters of the original encoder parameters without pruning the latent space. \\ \textbf{Latent space pruning.} The impact of the latent space dimensionality reduction on the overall complexity of the network is related to the structure of the projection layers.
-In fact, the two linear projection layers can be reduced to only output the relevant entries for each model, either manually or with approaches like \cite{Fang2023DepGraphTA}.
+This result aligns well with the choice of using HAS, which accommodates the biggest network for each computational budget.
+Quantitatively, for a reduction of approximately 4\% of ZS classification performance across all benchmarks, PhiNet uses only 8\% of the parameters of the original encoder without pruning the latent space.
+This result refers to the hyperparameters of the model denoted as PhiNet\_3 in Table~\ref{tab:results}. \\ \textbf{Latent Space Pruning.} The impact of the latent space dimensionality reduction on the overall complexity of the network is related to the structure of the projection layers.
+Specifically, the two linear projection layers can be streamlined to output only the pertinent entries for each model, either through manual adjustments or utilizing approaches such as \cite{Fang2023DepGraphTA}.
 The impact of this complexity reduction technique is highlighted in Fig. \ref{fig:results}a), where the average performance on the three benchmarks is showcased with respect to the size of the latent space.
-It is worth emphasizing that these models are not trained from scratch with a specific latent space dimensionality but are instead derived from the distilled checkpoints of Table \ref{tab:results} using the methodology described in \ref{sec:pruning}.
-A clear trend showcases that for $r=512$ the ZS classification performance is greater or equal to the case of $r=1024$.
-Therefore, for the tested networks, the complexity of the model is reduced by around \num{40}\% without compromising the classification performance.
+It is worth emphasizing that these models are not trained from scratch with a specific latent space dimensionality; rather, they are derived from the distilled checkpoints of Table \ref{tab:results} following the methodology described in Sect. \ref{sec:pruning}.
+A clear trend emerges, indicating that for a latent space dimensionality of $r=512$, the ZS classification performance is greater or equal to the case of $r=1024$.
+Therefore, the model's complexity is diminished by approximately \num{40}\% for the tested networks without compromising the classification performance.